hyrmn/hyr.mn/src/posts/swapping-numbers.md

 }
 ```

-The `^` in this context is the XOR operator.
+The `^` in this context is the XOR, or Exclusive OR, operator.
 It's much easier to visualize how things work if we can see the numbers like a computer does.
 Since computers see everything in binary, we need to as well.

 ```csharp
 int x = 10;